rdurbano/diabetes-analytics-powerbi/README.md

 ## Configure to your data source

-1. Install Power BI Desktop and Open
+1. Install Power BI Desktop
+2. Download the file on this git Controle Glicemia.pbix
-2. In the tab "Home" click on "Transform Data"
+3. In the tab "Home" click on "Transform Data"

 Now we need to configure the Glicose Target
 1. Select in "Queries" on the left side the option with name "Faixas"